arteymix/arteymix.github.io/Implementing-Kohana-Fragment-as-a-Twig-extension.md

 {% endfragment %}
 ```

 Twig extension can define new ```TokenParser```.
-A token parser is pretty much a class that is instantiated and called whenever a certain tag it parses is found in the document.
+A token parser is pretty much a class that is instantiated and called whenever a tag it parses is found in the document.

 The nodes within the `fragment` tag are captured by subparsing until the `endfragment` tag.
-Twig will delegate that work to appropriate token parsers.
+Twig will delegate that work to appropriate token parser.

 ```php
 <?php